koljapluemer/obsidian-the-queue/README.md

 2. [Piotr Wozniak's writing](https://supermemo.guru), which gave me many pointers on Spaced Repetition, iterative reading and more.
 3. [ebisu](https://github.com/fasiha/ebisu.js), the algorithm that flashcards are based on.
 4. The writings of Cal Newport, Niklas Luhmann, James Clear, Jeff Olson, Maxwell Maltz, Mihaly Csikszentmihalyi and many others, who all influenced my thinking about note-taking, productivity, learning and habits.

+## Running Locally & Contributing

+Pull requests are always welcome — for ideas, complaints, feature requests or software patches.

+There are no specific guidelines for contributing as of now; be pleasant and kind.

+Detailed instructions for running the project locally are still pending, however this is just a basic `ts` project.
+Cloning it locally, installing dependencies with `npm i` and then running it with `npm run dev` should work fine.
+To use it in Obsidian, you have to put the project folder in your plugin folder.

+If you have any trouble, please open an issue.
+Cheerz!